PhantomAppDevelopment/firebase-as3/auth/email/README.md

 Note that failing to enter the correct password 3 times in a row will block the IP for future login attempts for a while.

-The `idToken` received from this response doesn't work for Firebase Databasae and Firebase Storage requests.
-You must refresh the `idToken` to get a functional one (see bottom of this guide).
+The `idToken` received from this response is used to perform further account management requests.
+It is also used to get an `access_token` for Auth requests.
+For more information see the bottom of this page.
-It does still work for Firebase Auth requests.

 ## Password Reset